 - chiropractic (veterinary medical manipulation)

 A vet may use one or more of these options depending on the case and his or her record of success with a particular treatment or combination of treatments.
-Every case is different and some horses will respond better to one type of therapy than another.
+Every case is different, and some horses will respond better to one type of therapy than another.
 If the horse does not improve with medical therapy or the condition recurs quickly, then surgical therapy may be recommended.
 In a review of medical and surgical treatment for back pain, 42% of horses resolved the pain with medical therapy and 95% resolved with interspinous ligament desmotomy surgery

-Veterinarians may recommend surgery for Kissing Spines as the first treatment option or after an unsuccessful course of medical and physical therapy.
-There are two different surgical procedures available.
+Veterinarians may recommend surgery for kissing spines as the first treatment option or after an unsuccessful course of medical and physical therapy.
+Currently, there are two different surgical procedures available.
 The veterinary “team” made up of the referring vet and the surgeon will recommend the one, or a combination of surgical treatments, that is most suitable for the horse and situation.

 Parts of the bony spinous processes themselves are removed, basically shaving off or taking out some of the bone to widen the space.
 This can be done under general anesthesia or standing sedation and a local nerve block.
-It is considered the more invasive and costly of the two procedures and requires a longer recovery and rehabilitation time.
+It is considered the more invasive and costly of the two procedures and requires a recovery and rehabilitation time of 3-6 months

 A procedure known as Interspinous Ligament Desmotomy, or ISLD, can be performed while the horse is standing.
 This involves cutting the ligaments that connect the affected spinous processes.
 It is generally less invasive, less costly, and some horses return to work in as little as six weeks.